henkaku/henkaku.github.io/usage.md

 Support
 -------------------------------------------------------------------------------
 Running into problems?
 You can find us on FreeNode IRC at [#henkaku](irc://chat.freenode.net/henkaku).
-Community support will also be provided in the subreddit [/r/vitahacks](https://reddit.com/r/vitahacks).
+Community support will also be provided in the [forums](/forums/).